 We celebrated our 40th birthday in August 2019 with all current and many old Aspocomp employees.
-The history is very colourful and it has contributed to our strengths in many ways.
-We know a lot of our competitors and partners thoroughly, we understand the lifecycle needs of different industry segment, we know what we can do and have learned to say “no thanks” to projects where we are not a good fit to the customers’ needs.
+Our history is very colorful – and it has contributed to our strengths in many ways.
+We have deep knowledge of many of our competitors and partners, understand the lifecycle needs of different industry segments, know what we can do and have learned to say “no thanks” to projects where we are not a good fit to the customers’ needs.

-Throughout the years we have had many production facilities and product types that we do not have anymore.
-Aspocomp lived through the boom that followed GSM standards world conquest.
-We have seen the birth of PCB manufacturing in China, the off-shoring and subcontracting trends in the electronics business.
-There is a saying that “what doesn’t kill you, makes your stronger”.
+Throughout the years, we have had many production facilities and product types that we have since phased out.
+Aspocomp lived through the boom when GSM standards conquered the world.
+We have seen the birth of PCB manufacturing in China and both the offshoring and subcontracting trends in the electronics business.
+An old saying claims: “What doesn’t kill you, makes you stronger.”
 That applies to us.
-Today we are a healthy and strong, mid-sized PCB company that works with leading companies in our selected customer segments.
+Today, we are a healthy and strong mid-sized PCB company that works with leading companies in our selected customer segments.

-- In March Aspocomp acquired the factory real estate in Oulu, Finland, which had been in the company’s own use
+- In March Aspocomp acquires the factory real estate in Oulu, Finland, which had been in the company’s own use.

-- In January, Aspocomp announced that it would receive a EUR 1.3 million development support from the European Union Regional Development Fund for investments in high-tech and capability development
+- In January, Aspocomp announces that it will receive EUR 1.3 million in development support from the European Union Regional Development Fund for investments in high-tech and capability development.

-- In December, Aspocomp announced the launch of a EUR 10 million investment plan for its Oulu plant to strengthen its position as a technology and R&D partner.
-Read about the investments we have made in our news (linkki news-osioon) section
+- In December, Aspocomp announces the launch of a EUR 10 million investment plan for its Oulu plant to strengthen its position as a technology and R&D partner.
+Read about the investments we have made in our news section.

-- In November, the Group consolidated production and development in Finland to Oulu plant and closed down the Teuva Plant
+- In November, the Group consolidates production and development in Finland at the Oulu plant and closes down the Teuva Plant.

-- In June, Aspocomp sells its 20% stake in the MAH -company, pays most of its debts and is freed from the debt restructuring agreement
+- In June, Aspocomp sells its 20% stake in the MAH -company, pays most of its debts and is freed from its debt restructuring agreement.

-- Aspocomp invests EUR 1.8 million to improve Oulu plant’s technical capability
+- Aspocomp invests EUR 1.8 million to improve the Oulu plant’s technical capabilities.

-- At the end of March, Aspocomp’s ownership of PCB Center Co., Ltd. increases to 14.1 percent.
-The increase is a result of conversion of a loan into equity based on the agreement signed on October 16, 2008.
+- At the end of March, Aspocomp’s holding in PCB Center Co., Ltd. increases to 14.1%.
+The increase is a result of the conversion of a loan into equity based on the agreement signed on October 16, 2008.